louis23412/signalEngine/README.md

 # NeuralSignalEngine

 ## Overview
 NeuralSignalEngine is a JavaScript-based tool for generating simulated trading signals using an ensemble of 64 shallow transformer neural networks, collectively named `HiveMind`, alongside technical indicators and Q-learning.
-It processes financial market candlestick data to compute indicators, train its model, and produce buy/hold signals with confidence levels, target prices, and stop-loss levels.
+It processes financial market candlestick data to compute indicators, train its model, and produce buy/hold signals with trade sizing, target prices, stop-loss levels, and entry prices.
 All trades are simulated and not executed in real markets.

 ## Features
 - **HiveMind Ensemble**: Employs 64 shallow transformer models with multi-head attention, collaborating via weight sharing to predict robust trading signals.
 - **Technical Indicators**: Calculates RSI, MACD, ATR, and volume Z-score for comprehensive market analysis.
 - **Q-Learning**: Optimizes trading decisions using a Q-table based on historical patterns.
 - **SQLite Database**: Persists `HiveMind` parameters, trading patterns, simulated trades, and candlestick data across sessions.
-- **Dynamic Thresholding**: Adapts confidence thresholds based on market volatility and conditions.
+- **Dynamic Thresholding**: Adapts confidence thresholds based on market volatility and conditions, using a 75% threshold to determine buy signals.
+- **Signal Output**: Generates a single `suggestedAction` ("buy" or "hold") based on model confidence and Q-table action, with an `entryPrice` for trade execution.

 ## Requirements
 - **Node.js**: Version 16 or higher.